raganwald-deprecated/homoiconic/2012/12/combinators_1.md

     splat(function (inventory) { return inventory.oranges })(inventories)
       //=> [ 144, 54, 12 ]

+Ruby users recognize `get`, it's equivalent to `Symbol#to_proc`, the method that allows them to write `inventory.map &:oranges` instead of using a block.

 ## Pluck

 This pattern of combining `splat` and `get` is very frequent in JavaScript code.
 So much so, that we can take it up another level: